Internet porn regulation bill pulled while social media bill faces opposition from Polis

 “It only addresses gun sales that violate existing state and federal law,” Frizell said.

 Colorado’s Democratic Attorney General Phil Weiser, who is running for governor, is a backer of the bill.
-Supporters also include many district attorneys, several school districts, the Colorado Parent Teacher Association, the Colorado Association of Chiefs of Police, and Colorado Children’s Hospital, among others.
+Supporters also include many district attorneys, and several school districts, the Colorado Parent Teacher Association, and the Colorado Association of Chiefs of Police and Colorado Children’s Hospital among others.

 “Social media platforms have policies that prohibit these egregious illegal activities, but enforcement of these policies has been grossly inadequate,” said a letter from supporters of the bill to Polis urging him to sign the legislation.
 “Our children continue to be involuntarily surrounded by these intolerable activities when they use social media.”